 Equality and Diversity

 The Equity, Diversity, and Inclusion Committee was established to address inequalities and discrimination in the speciality of Emergency Medicine.
-The Committee will focus on racial inequalities to begin with but will also have a wider remit in examining inequalities and discrimination against other social groups.
+The Committee is focused on racial inequalities to begin with but will also have a wider remit in examining inequalities and discrimination against other social groups.

 Dr Hodon Abdi, Specialist Trainee at Queen Elizabeth Hospital Birmingham